JasiahPeppers/To-Do-List-Web-App-Group2-/DocumentationForNextMilestone.md

  - **Hosting**: Render (backend)
  - Will use Render to host Flask/Python to create an API for communication with the frontend
 ## Samantha Treasure (Video editing/presentation)
- - Creating video presentations, improve editing and visuals
+ - Creating video presentations, improve editing, transitions, visuals
 ## Jimmy Nguyen
  - Organizing project timeline, updating Gantt chart/documentation